jdbedics/clu-msclin-thesis-handbook/docs/03-formatting.md

 There are several sections that **do not** follow the 7th Edition of the Publication Manual:

   * Title Page
+  * Signature Page
   * Table of Contents

-For examples of these, please see the Thesis Materials section of the MSCP homepage in Blackboard.
-General guidelines can be followed below:
+For examples of the sections that do not follow APA style please see the Thesis Materials section of the MSCP homepage in Blackboard and the examples in the following sections of this manual.

 ___